 The Flashforge Creator Pro builds objects from the ground up.
 There are instances where certain prints will require support material and / or rafts to ensure proper printing.
 Support material is often needed if the design has large overhangs or parts suspended in mid-air.
 Rafts are often used as support at the base of the model.
 These types of additions are easily removable by the user.
 Staff will not be responsible for removing any supporting material and / or rafts for the user.

 Small projects may take several hours, complex jobs may take a few days.
 We will attempt to complete your job within 7 days.
 The print will be attempted twice before it is declared a fail.
 At this time, there will be no charge for failed attempts.

 Please read the 3D Printing at Rod Library - Printing Policy.

 Fill out the 3D Printing Request Form.
 If you have any special instructions, please include them in the Additional Comments box on the form.

 For each object you want printed, please submit a separate form and .STL file.
 If the object requires more than one file, you may submit up to five files for the object at a time.

 Library staff will send you a confirmation email when they receive your form and file.
-If there is any additional information needed, it will be included in the email.
+If there is any additional information needed, a separate email will be sent.

 If your print is time sensitive, please allow adequate time.
 Most prints will be finished in a few days, but there may be times that the printer is malfunctioning, being repaired, experiencing heavy use, or is being used for an event or a course.

 You will be notified by email when your model is ready for pick up.
-Models will be held at the Rod Library Circulation Desk on the main floor for two weeks.
+Models will be held at the Rod Library Library Services Desk on the main floor for two weeks.